About Priority Populations

 - Healthcare for priority populations, which include:

-To that end, the AHRQ Policy on the Inclusion of Priority Populations in Research (NOT-HS-03-010) requires that priority populations be included in all AHRQ-supported research projects involving human subjects, unless a clear and compelling rationale and justification is provided that inclusion is inappropriate.
-AHRQ emphasizes and encourages research on priority populations; however, research results lag in their ability to identify evidence-based solutions to improving healthcare safety, quality, efficiency and effectiveness.
+The policy requires that priority populations be included in all AHRQ-supported research projects involving human subjects, unless a clear and compelling rationale and justification is provided that inclusion is inappropriate.
+AHRQ emphasizes and encourages research on priority populations; however, research results lag in their ability to identify evidence-based solutions to improving healthcare safety, quality, efficiency, and effectiveness.

 Situated within the Office of Extramural Research, Education, and Priority Populations, the Division of Priority Populations (DPP) coordinates, supports, manages, and conducts health services research on priority populations.
 Specifically, the Division:

-- Assists in the development, dissemination, and application of Agency initiatives and programs to improve health care for priority populations; and
+- Assists in the development, dissemination, and application of Agency initiatives and programs to improve health care for priority populations.

 - Provides national expertise to Agency staff and Agency partners on priority populations issues, establishing and maintaining liaisons with other knowledgeable or concerned agencies, governments, and organizations.

 With AHRQ's longstanding goal of promoting health equity, the Agency engages in a variety of activities aiming to address health and health disparities and to improve the health of priority populations, including: